vivekmunde/duxact/README.md

 `duxact` deep compares the old selected state and new selected state.
 It updates the consumer only if new state has changed with respect to the old state.
 This avoids unnecessary re-renders of the consumer components.

 In below example, component `UserDetails` will receive fresh props, `name` & `address`, only if `name` and/or `address` of the `loggedInUser` object gets updated in store.
 Because the mapStateToProps (selector) returns only the `name` & `address` fields of `loggedInUser`.
 So even if other data like `dateOfBirth`, `age` etc of the `loggedInUser` are changed, the consumer component `UserDetails` do not receive freshly mapped `name` & `address`, to avoid re-rendering of `UserDetails`.
 > Please note, if any parent component in the hierarchy of the `UserDetails` has re-rendered then `UserDetails` will also re-render.
 Its a default behavior of react components.
-To avoid this use [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) or [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) or [shouldComponentUpdate](https://reactjs.org/docs/react-component.html#shouldcomponentupdate).
+To avoid this use [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) or [shouldComponentUpdate](https://reactjs.org/docs/react-component.html#shouldcomponentupdate).

 ```
 import { connect } from 'duxact';